By Peter Eckert

 Mobile devices are integrating into our daily lives in big, compelling ways as well as simple ways.
 Collectively, the evolution of computing is chaotic yet creating an exciting new foundation that goes beyond a new device but illustrates a future where we seamless interact.

 Peter Eckert, co-founder of projekt202 and chief creative officer, is regarded as one of the leading UI design visionaries in the U.S. Peter has helped many fortune 500 companies implement a meaningful UI design process into their organizations.
-He has directed efforts for SAP, Charles Schwab, Sabre Airlines, Motorola, Dell, Microsoft, Agresso, Thompson Financials, Vignette, Buffalo Technologies, LeGrand, Logitech, Tektronix, Deloitte and many more.
+He has directed efforts for SAP, Charles Schwab, Sabre Airlines, Motorola, Microsoft, Agresso, Thompson Financials, Vignette, Buffalo Technologies, LeGrand, Logitech, Tektronix, Deloitte and many more.